labwc/labwc/README.md

 ## 1. What is this?

-Labwc is a [WIP] free, stacking compositor for Wayland and has the following aims:
+Labwc is a [WIP] free, stacking compositor for Wayland with following aims:

 - Be light-weight, small and fast
 - Have the look and feel of [openbox](https://github.com/danakj/openbox)